rkapl123/DBAddin/docs/DBModif.md

 *   `CnnTimeout`: the default timeout for connecting.
 *   `DefaultEnvironment`: default selected environment on startup.
 *   `DontChangeEnvironment`: prevent changing the environment selector (Non-Production environments might confuse some people).
-*   `DBMapperCUDFlagStyle`: Style for setting Excel data tables when having CUD Flags set on DBMappers.
+*   `DBMapperCUDFlagStyle`: Style for setting Excel data tables when having CUD Flags set on DBMappers (to find the correct name for this enter `?
+ActiveCell.ListObject.TableStyle` in the VBE direct window having selected a cell in the desirably formatted data table).
 *   `DBMapperStandardStyle`: Style for setting Excel data tables when not having CUD Flags set on DBMappers.
 *   `DebugAddin`: activate Info messages to debug addin.
 *   `maxNumberMassChange`: Threshold of Number of changes in CUDFlag DBMappers to issue a warning.
 *   `connIDPrefixDBtype`: Sometimes, legacy DBSheet definitions have a Prefix, this is the prefix to remove.
 *   `DBSheetAutoname`: When inserting DBSheet Definitions, automatically name Worksheet to the table name, if this is set.